 Hanumant Singh went on to become a slightly taciturn match referee, but as a Test batsman he was more inclined to stamp his authority on proceedings.
-Today he punished England with a century on his debut, 105 in the fourth Test in Delhi.
+On this day he punished England with a century on his debut, 105 in the fourth Test, in Delhi.
 Colin Cowdrey trumped that with 151, and the match petered out into a draw when the Nawab of Pataudi Jr made India's first double-hundred against England.
 Hanumant served Indian cricket as a national selector and a manager of the national side.
 He died in November 2006.

 Birth of Maurice Read, who was more from the Stewart school than the Athertonian.
 He was a naturally attacking batsman, and the high point of his 17-Test career was a crucial 35 in a Test against Australia at The Oval in 1890, where no one made a fifty.
 It enabled England to scramble to their target of 95 with two wickets to spare.
 Read died in Hampshire in 1929.

 When Plum Warner's MCC conceded a first-innings deficit of 51 to Victoria in a tour match at the MCG, it was important for them to get early second-innings wickets.
 They did: all ten of them.
 Victoria were all out for 15, the lowest score in Australian first-class cricket history.
 Without Harry Trott's 9, it really would have been messy.
 The Aussies were keen to point out that only ten men batted.
 With a first-class average of 4, the injured Jack Saunders could really have made a difference.